divyasharmasal/liftedmobile/docs/frontend_overview.md

 variable `DEV`, which is supplied by a template context processor at `src/lm/cms/context_processors.py`.

+Note that there is no point accessing the URI of the `preact watch` server (`0.0.0.0:8080` and `0.0.0.0:9080`), since the frontend code queries the backend for data and will not render anything meaningful without said data.

 ### URL Routes

 Since the frontend is an SPA, some URL path handling tasks must be handled by